jorellano/kagglebot/README.md

 11. **resources:** Found anything useful on the internet that can be helpful for the community?
 Feel free to share these things here.

+# Guidelines
+Guidelines are important for a good community.
+As the community grows, the need to define rules grows as well.
+We have come up with certain guidelines that all members of the KaggleNoobs slack should adhere to.

 # FAQs

 **1. I am a beginner in Data Science and Machine Learning.
 Where should I start?**

 There are ample resources that can get you started in data science and Machine Learning.
 For starters, check out:
   * [Kaggle learn](https://www.kaggle.com/learn/overview)
   * [Kaggle Kernels](https://www.kaggle.com/kernels)